What is Payroll and how are Payroll Calculations done?

 Claims

-You need to collect the claimed amount for each eligible employee, tally it with eligibility, validate the bills submitted and payout the same as a non-taxable or taxable amount.
+Additionally, you need to collect the claimed amount for each eligible employee, tally it with eligibility, validate the bills submitted and payout the same as a non-taxable or taxable amount.

 Expense reimbursement